bitsii/beBase/README.md

 (those things are java)
 and then tell you to run the initial build to bootstrap your environment

 The above sets up the basic environment for Brickle to emit Java and compile / run with the jdk (the default).
+This is all you need for the Brickle runtime for beApp (web, android, ios) and beEmb (embedded/esp)

-You can also use javascript (nodejs, browser).
+Brickle also emits and self hosts in other languages.
+If you want you can also use javascript (nodejs, browser).
 You don't need to install anything more to support using beApps with Brickle in the browser, but if you want to develop with the self hosted Brickle compiler running with javascript you can (after the base setup is done) run

 ./scripts/devprepjs.sh